 What seemed a plausible conclusion in 1920 may be disproved by now.
 Newer research on a primary source may be available.

-Research is an evidence-based science and as such, evolves as more data is introduced.
+Research is an evidence-based science, and as such, evolves as more data is introduced.

 Secondary sources are a good place for the researcher to explore once they have exhausted their own assessment on the primary source.